 where yaml-file-name is the file you generated earlier when building a configuration file.

 To confirm that your workload is running on the cluster, open the GKE workloads page on the Google Cloud Console.
 Also, click Storage to view the Persistent volume claims created for you.
 Applying the generated YAML has created two storage classes, one with a storage class name and one without.
 The named storage class is bound to the cloned disk.

 Your VM is now migrated to GKE.

-First, find the name of the Pod in your cluster that you want to connect
+kubectl describe podsto find the name of the Pod in your cluster that you want to connect to.